 Tybraes is an unforgiving world, splintered by races at war convinced their fundamental differences far outweigh any common ground.
-The botanic, fey Erahs seek to remain hidden from the violent warring of the leporine Shae and the red giants, the Ganroth.
+The botanic fey Erahs seek to remain hidden from the violent warring of the leporine Shae and the horned giants, the Ganroth.
 When an Erahs “Blade Spirit” is found, a gifted time-bender of a lost monk order, the Nelenr, the Shae claim Khes Adaia for their own– a weapon in their war against the Ganroth.
 In truth, she is a single cog in a much larger machination against the Ganroth’s waking old god, Uvall, who threatens to consume them all.
 If the mystery of “The Motherless,” why Khes is so important, and how to kill a god is not discovered, a petty political coup will be a good day in Tybraes.
 They simply need more time.
-READ MORE
+(Preview at link) BUY THE BOOK

 ABOUT THE BOOK

 A fantasy novella appropriate for ages 9 to adult

 Isabella Rose McGill thought that moving to Ireland with her Father and Nana was adventure enough until she finds a unique bauble dangling from a birch tree.
 The young girl had no way of knowing that the strange necklace would be a key to an entirely new adventure.
 One filled with danger, wonder and creatures she had never before imagined.
 To her misfortune, however, that necklace truly was a key, the ONLY key, to a powerful doorway between worlds known as…